 libinput implements tapping for one, two, and three fingers, where supported by the hardware, and maps those taps into a left, right, and middle button click, respectively.
 Not all devices support three fingers, libinput will support tapping up to whatever is supported by the hardware. libinput does not support four-finger taps or any tapping with more than four fingers, even though some hardware can distinguish between that many fingers.

-Tapping is disabled by default on most devices, see this commit because:
+Tapping is disabled by default on most devices, see git commit 2219c12c3 because:

 Tapping is enabled by default on devices where tapping is the only method to trigger button clicks.
 This includes devices without physical buttons such as touch-capable graphics tablets.